aragon/hack/docs/tutorial.md

 The first label in the ENS name is the name of our app.
 This can be anything you want, given that the full ENS name is not taken.

-The second and third label is the name of the [APM](package-management.md) (Aragon Package Manager) registry that your repository will be (or is) registered to.
-For the sake of simplicity, this guide assumes that you have rights to create repositories on aragonpm.eth, but you could deploy your own APM registry if you so desire.
+The second and third label is the name of the [aragonPM](package-management.md) registry that your repository will be (or is) registered to.
+For the sake of simplicity, this guide assumes that you have rights to create repositories on aragonpm.eth, but you could deploy your own aragonPM registry if you so desire.

 ## Writing a simple contract